Are you an adviser? Go to Unbiased Pro

 If you die before drawing your benefits, your pension will normally pay out a tax-free lump sum.

 For a company pension, this could be based on a multiple of your salary.
 For personal pensions, this could simply be the fund value on the day you die.
+This value is normally not included as part of your estate, which is useful for anyone with an inheritance tax liability.

-If you die after taking your pension benefits, the situation is very different and it fully depends on how you have taken your pension.
+If you die after taking your pension benefits, the situation is different, depending on how you have taken your pension.
+Your spouse may get a percentage of your pension, or they may be able to take a taxed lump sum.

 ISAs are relatively simple: if you die, the entire ISA will be cashed in and paid to your spouse.

-Bear in mind that when your spouse passes away this money can then be passed onto your children.
+Bear in mind when your spouse passes away, this money can then be passed onto your children.
+This isn’t always possible with pensions, as many schemes only provide death benefits to your spouse.

 So, is a pension or ISA best?